NEEL RAYA MD INC.

 Health risk assessment

-A health risk assessment is completed by gathering information
+A health risk assessment is

-about your health and medical history.
-To complete the assessment, your primary
+completed by gathering information about your health and medical history.
+To

 ·